Skip to main content

 II.
 Applied Instructor Information

-• Performance Class, MUS 105, is a required course for all students studying privately for credit.
+• Applied Performance Class MUS 105, is a required course for all students enrolled in MUS 161, 162, 261, and 262.
 This class is specifically designed for students in the applied music program.
-The instructor is encouraged to attend when his/her students perform.
+The instructor is encouraged to attend when their students perform.

 • The instructor is encouraged to report student progress to the full-time music faculty member in charge of the Performance Class section in which the student is enrolled.

-• Lessons missed by the instructor are to be made up at the convenience of the student and agreed to within the week of the lesson missed.
+• Lessons canceled by the instructor should be rescheduled at a mutually available time and should be made up within a week of the lesson missed.

-• All students are to receive 13 lessons each semester.
+• The instructor must schedule 13 lessons each semester.

-• All applied students must earn the semester grade of 83% or higher from their applied instructor in order to perform a jury and have the potential for advancement to the next level of applied study.
+• All applied students must earn a semester grade of B or higher from their applied instructor in order to perform a jury.

-• Faculty present at the jury will determine if the student should advance to the next level.
+• A faculty jury panel will determine if the student should advance to the next level.
 Students will receive a pass/fail assessment based on their jury performance.

 • Students who do not pass their jury will be required to repeat the current level of applied study.